tocarevmax/DrumKick/README.md

 * Expand schema to include separates 'venues' table.
 Build bi-directional Venue-Concert-Artist associations.

-* Clearer concert detail information when it has more than one artist.
+* Clearer concert detail information when it has more than one artist in the lineup.